Rome | Travel Guide

 Be holiday ready...

 Update May 19: Italy is on England's amber list.
 It is open to UK visitors and requires an antigen or molecular swab test taken 48 hours before travelling.
 Vaccinated travellers must also present a negative test.

 Negative antigen or molecular swab test no more than 48 hours before arrival.

 Italy is split into yellow, orange and red regions.
 You'll need to make sure you follow the rules of the region you're visiting.
 There's a nightly curfew from 10pm to 5am and you'll need to maintain social distancing and wear a mask.
 Check the government's travel advice for more details.

 Italy has been confirmed to be on England's amber list meaning it is legal to travel there for any reason, including a holiday.
 At time of writing the FCDO advises against non-essential travel to Italy.

 Rome Travel Guide

-Rome is the capital city of modern Italy, and has been a hub of culture and civilisation for thousands of years.
+Rome is the capital city of Italy, and has been a hub of culture and civilisation for thousands of years.
 It's hard to imagine the western world without the impact of ancient Rome.
-As they say in the classics, what have the Romans ever done for us?
-(Apart from better sanitation and medicine and education and irrigation and public health and roads and a freshwater system and baths and public order?)
+But, as they say, what have the Romans ever done for us?
+You mean apart from better sanitation, medicine, education, irrigation, public health, roads, a freshwater system, baths and public order...

-The eternal city is a mesmerising mix of contemporary Italy and ancient history, so no matter what you're looking for, there's plenty to do in Rome.
-The city attracts millions of visitors every year but fret not, you won't be overrun and trampled underfoot; if you step away from the tourist hotspots you'll find some of the best nightlife, food and drink in all of Rome.
+The Eternal City is a mesmerising mix of modern Italy and ancient history.
+No matter what you're looking for, there's plenty to do in Rome.
+The city attracts millions of visitors every year and if you step away from the tourist hotspots you'll find some of the best nightlife, food and drink in Italy.

 So grab your camera and phrasebook, and come with us on a tour of history, food, amazing architecture and Roman charm!